Kaufmann–Bucherer–Neumann experiments: Further development

 Zahn & Spees (1938) and Faragó & Lajos Jánossy (1954) argued that many assumptions employed in those early experiments as to the nature and the properties of electrons and the experimental setup, were wrong or imprecise.
 As with Kaufmann's experiments, the Bucherer–Neumann experiments would only show a qualitative increase of mass, and were incapable of deciding between the competing theories.

 While the results of those electron deflection experiments were disputed for a long time, the investigations of the fine structure of the hydrogen lines by Karl Glitscher (based on the work of Arnold Sommerfeld) had already in 1917 provided a clear confirmation of the Lorentz–Einstein formula, because the relativistic expressions for momentum and energy were necessary to derive the fine structure, and a constituted a refutation of Abraham's theory.

 In addition, the first electron deflection experiments with sufficient precision was conducted by Rogers et al. (1940), who developed an improved setup.
 The radium decay series yields a spectrum of beta particles with a wide range of energies.
 The earlier measurements by Kaufmann, Bucherer, and others had used flat parallel plate condensers which provided no focusing of the beta particles.
 Rogers et al. (Fig. 10) instead constructed an electrostatic spectrograph capable of resolving the energy maxima of individual beta particle lines from the radium decay series.
 The electrostatic spectrograph was constructed of segments of two cylinders and was enclosed in an evacuated iron box.
 The beta rays were emitted from a fine platinum wire coated with radium active-deposit.
 The dispersed rays were incident on a slit in front of a Geiger counter.
 The data from this experiment was combined with previous magnetic spectrometer measurements of Hρ to yield the charge-to-mass ratio, which was subsequently compared with the predictions of Lorentz and Abraham for the ratio of transverse mass and rest mass.
 The points were all on the curve representing the Lorentz–Einstein formula to within 1% (see Fig. 11).
 This experiment is seen as being sufficiently precise to distinguish between the theories.

-Modern tests
+Modern tests n

 Since then, many additional experiments concerning the relativistic energy–momentum relation have been conducted, including measurements of the deflection of electrons, all of them confirming special relativity to high precision.
 Also in modern particle accelerators, the predictions of special relativity are routinely confirmed.